trith/trith/README.md

       trith:code     (<dup> 0 <lt> (<neg>) (<nop>) <branch>) .

 This function description comprises a total of 21 triples.
-The entire Trith core library currently weighs in at about a kilotriple (1,000 triples), and all but a handful of primitive (irreducible) operators have a metacircular definition.
+The entire Trith core library currently weighs in at about a kilotriple (1,000 triples), with all but a handful of primitive (irreducible) operators having a metacircular definition.
 See `etc/trith-core.ttl` for the RDF definitions of Trith core operators.